travelping/tetrapak/README.md

         [{env1, value1}]
     }.

-both styles are working.
+Both styles are working.

-Config would be read, if you start tetrapak start:dev (or tetrapak start, that invokes start:dev)
+Config would be read if you start tetrapak start:dev (or tetrapak start, which invokes start:dev).

 ## tetrapak's shell

 -------------------------------------------------------------------------

-There are extra functions in shell available
+There are extra functions available in shell such as:

     1> help().
     ...